 Facebook may be blocked in China, but that doesn’t stop young people from wasting away their lives online just like we do in the West!

-In Chinese, most basic numbers sound reasonably similar to other words.
-This allows people to form sentences, exchange insults and even declare undying love, simply by typing out a few carefully chosen digits!
+It allows people to form sentences, exchange insults and even declare undying love, simply by typing out a few carefully chosen digits!

 Let’s look at the concept of number slang in more detail, and then we’ll explore some popular examples.